Schlaich-group/fachlabor-dft-ml-public/tutorials/source/dft/work_environment.rst

 .. container:: justify

+    First, we will setup our working environment in VSCode.
+Note that the following tutorials can also be done with another editor of your choice.
+    Open VSCode and select ``File->Open Folder``.
+Create a new folder for your project and open it.

-    Create the following folder structure
+    Then create the following folder structure

 .. code-block::
     :dedent: 0